 Writer: Mike Rich

 This has a bad score on Rotten Tomatoes but I found it surprisingly entertaining.
 It’s mostly told from the perspective of Mary, and, for a movie with literal representations of angels and the holy spirit, is very grounded in reality.
 It asks you to imagine Mary and Joseph as young newlyweds who have to deal with an unplanned pregnancy.
-If you’re in the mood to see a pretty faithful biblical reenactment, this version is sincere and humane with great performances — and a young Oscar Isaac as Joseph.
+If you’re in the mood to see a pretty faithful biblical reenactment, this version is sincere and humane — and with a young Oscar Isaac as Joseph.

 The Preacher’s Wife (1996)